Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 Player 3 has 4 dollars, and his fighting capacity is 3.<br>

 * Strategies <br>

-	1. No matter how much player 1 chooses to offer, player 2 and player 3 form an alliance and share 5 fighting capacities. <br>
-	2. Player 1 offers x dollars to player 2 and player 2 chooses to form an alliance with player 1.
-After seizing player 3’s money, player 1 breaks his promise and seizes player 2’s money.<br>
-	3. Player 1 offers x dollars to player 2 and player 2 chooses to form an alliance with player 1.
-After seizing player 3’s money, player 1 keeps his promise and doesn’t seize player 2’s money.<br>
-	4. Player 1 offers x dollars to player 3 and player 3 chooses to form an alliance with player 1.
-After seizing player 2’s money, player 1 breaks his promise and seizes player 3’s money.<br>
-	5. Player 1 offers x dollars to player 3 and player 3 chooses to form an alliance with player 1.
-After seizing player 2’s money, player 1 keeps his promise and doesn’t seize player 3’s money.<br>
+	Each player has three strategies.
+	Player 1: ① Not to cooperate ② Cooperate with player 2 and provide x dollars to persuade player2 ③ Cooperate with player3 and provide x dollars to persuade player3
+	Player 2: ① Not to cooperate ② Cooperate with player 1 ③ Cooperate with player3 Player 3: ① Not to cooperate ② Cooperate with player 1 ③ Cooperate with player2

-* Payoffs (corresponding to the order of the strategies)<br>
+* Payoffs <br>
 	1. No matter how much player 1 chooses to offer, player 2 and player 3 form an alliance and share 5 fighting capacities.
 In this case, Player 1 cannot attack player 2 and player 3, and player 2 and player 3 can protect their original wealth.
 As a result, player 1 will have 10 dollars, player 2 will have 3 dollars and player 3 will have 4 dollars.<br>
 	2. Player 1 offers x dollars to player 2 and player 2 chooses to form an alliance with player 1.
 After seizing player 3’s money, player 1 breaks his promise and seizes player 2’s money.
 As a result, player 1 can have 17 dollars, player 2 and player 3 have 0 dollars.<br>